🧭

 Before we get started

-Good to know: The scripts were tested with a Ledger hardware wallet and using the cardano-hw-cli version 1.12.0 (latest available at the time of writing this guide).
+Good to know: The scripts were tested with a Ledger hardware wallet and using the cardano-hw-cli version 1.16.0-rc.1 (latest available at the time of writing this guide).
 They should also work with Trezor wallets.

 The new owner becomes active after 2 full epochs, the initial owner of the stake pool cannot be replaced with the new one immediately (unless each of the wallets has enough ADA in it to cover the pledge).